Jessica Bento, Physical Therapist (Co-Creator DVRT Restoration, Pelvic Control, and Shoulder Courses)

 What I hope by sharing such ideas is that we end up creating better solutions for you and your clients.
 Having a better understanding of what an exercise is trying to accomplish and how to build it I think is one of the most empowering things we can do.
 Having a system is super important and that is what we have tried to provide you with DVRT!

-Want to start the New Year right?
-Take advantage of our 30% DVRT water bag sale!
-For a very limited time, save 30% on our DVRT water bags and you will receive the sand fillers and our DVRT water bag manual for FREE.
-Just use code “water2020” HERE
+In order to help you get through this tough time we have 20% off EVERYTHING at DVRT including our water bags.
+When you invest in our DVRT water bags and you will receive the sand fillers and our DVRT water bag manual for FREE.
+Just use code “save20” HERE